 Prediabetes in Children

-Type 2 diabetes used to be a disease for older adults, but it is increasingly more common among younger adults and even children.
+Type 2 diabetes used to be a disease for older adults, but it is increasingly more common among younger adults and even children now.
 In fact, 208,000 children under 20 have type 2 diabetes, and many more have prediabetes.

 The single biggest risk factor is excess body weight, and 1 out of three children in the U.S. are overweight.
 Additional risk factors include: